lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/graphene.rst

    With the present force field, no matter how large is the imposed deformation, the bonds will never break.
-To study such bond breaking, one has to use a reactive force field, which is done in the next tutorial (:ref:`carbon-nanotube-label`).
+To study such bond breaking, one has to use a reactive force field, which is done in some other tutorials here (like :ref:`carbon-nanotube-label`).

 Option B: Constant-velocity elongation
 --------------------------------------